liamkinne/upstash-ratelimit-rs/README.md

 This library is inspired by and designed to be compatible with the [Upstash Rate Limit](https://github.com/upstash/ratelimit) library.
 This means you can have multiple JavaScript and Rust services operate on the same Redis keys and use the same rate limiting algorithms.

+Please note this library is not yet stable.
+The first stable version will be publushed to crates.io as v0.2.0.

 ## Getting Started

 Add the dependency